 The independent members of our Board of Directors have a practice of meeting in executive sessions without the presence of any members of Peregrine's management.
-The independent members of the Board of Directors are scheduled to meet each time the Board holds its regularly scheduled meetings.
+The independent members of the Board of Directors are scheduled to meet each time the Board holds its regularly scheduled meetings and otherwise as needed.